keenan0/bee/README.md

 * Each of these has a different growing time and upon completion can be harvested by entering the harvest collision zone with the bee.

 ### Collect Zone
-* It is represented by a white circle, thus making it able to change color depending on the plant it is attached to
+* It is represented by a white circle, thus making it able to change color depending on the plant it is attached to.
 ![collect_zone](https://github.com/keenan0/bee/assets/64156179/88d4ef7d-177d-4a45-b8e6-5114b3f20812)

 ### Plant GUI
-* Each plant will have two progress bars that will fill up accordingly
+* Each plant will have two progress bars that will fill up accordingly.
 ![5-19-2024 (17-08-59)](https://github.com/keenan0/bee/assets/64156179/995fa51c-3c71-4c62-8182-2cfefc2d4850)

 ### Collecting the resources
-* To collect the resources, the bee must remain inside the collection zone for a set time.
-(In this example it is 5 seconds)
+* To collect the resources, the bee must remain inside the collection zone for a set time (in this example it is 5 seconds).

 ![5-19-2024 (17-12-39)](https://github.com/keenan0/bee/assets/64156179/fba8b26a-a354-4ee1-a590-7afdcf83186a)